Overbooked flight compensation 101: What to do if your flight is overbooked

 How can the DoNotPay app assist me in claiming compensation?

 DoNotPay can fight the issue for you in record time.
-Visit our web app in any browser or access our iOS app.
+Visit our web app in any browser.
 Give us all the details about your flight that we will need to know in order to help you claim your compensation.
 This is what the process looks like:

 - Tell us which airline bumped your flight